Lean on Me (film)

-Lean on Me is a 1989 American biographical drama film directed by John G. Avildsen, written by Michael Schiffer, and starring Morgan Freeman.
+Lean on Me is a 1989 American fictionalized "biographical" drama film directed by John G. Avildsen, written by Michael Schiffer, and starring Morgan Freeman.
 It is based on the story of Joe Louis Clark, an inner city high school principal in Paterson, New Jersey, whose school Eastside High is in danger of being placed into receivership of the New Jersey state government unless students improve their test scores on the New Jersey Minimum Basic Skills Test.

 The title refers to the 1972 Bill Withers song of the same name, which is used in the film.
 The film was released on March 3, 1989.
 It received mixed reviews from critics and grossed $31 million.

 Plot

 In 1987, the once idyllic Eastside High School in Paterson, New Jersey, has deteriorated due to drug use and rampant crime throughout the school.
 The majority of the student body cannot pass basic skills testing, and even the teachers are not safe from gang violence.
 Mayor Don Bottman learns that the school will be turned over to state administration unless 75% of the students can pass the minimum basic skills test.
 He consults with school superintendent Dr. Frank Napier, who suggests they hire elementary school principal Joe Louis Clark, a former Eastside teacher who was forcibly transferred years earlier, as the new school principal.
 Reluctantly, Bottman hires Clark.

 Known as "Crazy Joe", Clark's immediate radical changes include expelling 300 students identified as drug dealers/users and troublemakers, instituting programs to improve school spirit including painting over graffiti-covered walls, and requiring students to learn the school song or be punished if they cannot sing it on demand.
-When one of the expelled students is found beating up another student, Kid Ray, Clark orders the school doors to be chained shut during school hours since there are no sufficient funds to purchase security doors.
+When one of the expelled students is found beating up another student, Kid Ray, Clark orders the school doors to be chained shut during school hours since there are insufficient funds to purchase security doors.

 Clark's actions begin to have a positive effect on his students.
 He encounters Thomas Sams, a freshman expelled for smoking crack and cutting class who convinces Clark to give him one more chance to clean up his act and redeem himself or risk permanent expulsion.
 Clark also reunites one of his old elementary school students, Kaneesha Carter, with her estranged mother.

-Some parents react strongly to these measures, particularly Leonna Barrett, the mother of one of the expelled students, who presses Bottman to oust Clark.
-Clark's radicalism brings him into conflict with his own faculty, notably English teacher Larry Darnell, and music teacher Mrs. Elliott, both of whom Clark suspends for perceived insubordination.
-Napier lectures Clark over these incidents, demanding that he act as a team player, and Clark subsequently reinstates Darnell as a result.
+Some parents react strongly to these measures, particularly Leonna Barrett, the mother of one of the expelled students, who pressures Bottman to remove Clark.
+Clark’s radicalism also brings him into conflict with members of his faculty, including English teacher and football coach Larry Darnell, who had earlier been reassigned from head coach to assistant coach in an effort to improve discipline and the football team’s performance, and music teacher Mrs. Elliott; both are suspended for perceived insubordination.
+Napier admonishes Clark for these incidents and urges him to be a team player, prompting Clark to reinstate Darnell.